 Whatever you see on the BOH Marketing website, will be implemented for O’Hagan’s Irish Pub and Grill. ”

-Click on the link below so view the BOH Marketing website.
+Click on the link below to view the BOH Marketing website.

-Each franchisee will receive 5 x complimentary copies of each of Basil O’Hagan’s three books, as listed below, in order of release:
+Basil O’Hagan’s has written three books, listed below in order of release:

 • World Class Customer Service for South Africa

 • Superstar Customer Service

 eLearning Programs will be available for all staff, as mentioned on the BOH website.
 Personalised toolkits for Neighbourhood Marketing Tips and Superstar Customer Service.

 Workshops will be conducted by BOH Marketing.
 Basil O’Hagan, being a trainer himself, realises the importance of training.